jamescardona11/algopath_app/README.md

 ## How to Contribute
 - Please open the notion page, review the task list and assign yourself a task.
 - If you have any questions, please open an issue or contact me via LinkedIn.
 - Create a PR with the task structure to be tracked.
-[TAS-X] GitHub PR Title
+[TASK-X] GitHub PR Title
 - USE SQUASH MERGE to merge PRs
 - Once the PR is merged, to update the task list.